adrianlarion/wizardly-tips-vim/main.md

 * When you open vim with some files as arguments they are stored in `:args`. args are different from buffers.
 Buffers are all the buffers opened in memory and not necesarilly files.
 Args are the actual file args passed at startup.
 If you change the args the buffers stay untouched and viceversa.
 * Think about `:args` as a temporary list of files which you can modify to your desire.
 You navigate files in args with `:next` and `:prev` (whereas you navigate buffers with `:bn` `:bp` `:bf` `:bl`).
 * After you load vim and start editing some file you realize you have to also view some log files.
 What to do?
 * One possible way is to create a new buffer with `:new`.
 Afterwards put into this buffer all the results from find with `:r !find /var/log -size +1M`.
 All the results will be placed in the new buffer, each file path on a new line.
-Just press `gf` on a line and vim will open teh file in a new window (and buffer).
+Just press `gf` on a line and vim will open the file in a new window (and buffer).
 That's one approach.
 * Another is to just run
 ```
 :args `find /var/log -size +1M -name '*.py' \|\| true`